Recycle at Home

 Before you donate: Wipe the hard drive, removing any identifying or personal information.
 Do not count on anyone else to do this for you (i.e., the person taking your donation).

-Places to donate eyewear.
-Check out each organization”s website for how to donate old eyewear.
+Here is a list of places where you can donate eyewear.
+Check out each organization” s website for how to give old eyewear.

 Donate your old furniture to:

 Salvation Army– Click the link to schedule a pickup.